top of page

 • You damage the headset.

-• You take something and have to ship it back to us.
+• You take something on accident and have to ship it back to us.
 (Remember to give back your headset and mount!)

-• The videographer pays for something that's not included in the package (extra alcohol at dinner, gas, storage media, repairs, tubes, oil, parts, etc)
+• The host pays for something that's not included in the package (alcohol at dinner, gas, storage media, repairs, tubes, oil, parts, shirts, extra earbuds, etc)

 Question: When can I expect to see my damage deposit returned?

-Answer: You'll get your damage deposit back as soon as everything is returned in the condition it was issued in.
+Answer: You'll get your damage deposit back as soon as everything is returned in the condition it was issued in, usually before you leave.
 If something needs to be resolved, then you'll receive the deposit back as soon as the issue is totally resolved (ie shipping costs.)

 Question: What if I returned my stuff but never got my deposit back?